Donalddav/BaseDiscordBot/README.md

 ## 🏁 Getting Started

-Follow the steps below to run the BocchiBOT base locally.
+Follow the steps below to run the BOT base locally.

 ### Prerequisites